datovy-edam/Edam.UI.Common.Console/Edam.UI.Common/ReadMe.md

   }
 ```

-You can follow the code to figureout how it is implemented by the default
+You can follow the code to figure out how it is implemented by the default
-intepreter.
+interpreter.